Kuhame/ScalaProject/README.md

 For the design of the graph data structure, we have followed functional programming principles such as immutability.
 The graph data structure is designed to be immutable, meaning that once a graph is created, it cannot be modified.
 Instead, operations on the graph return a new graph with the desired changes.

-We have also implemented graph algorithms such as DFS, BFS, Topological Sort, Cycle Detection and Dijkstra Algorithm.
+We have also implemented graph algorithms such as DFS, BFS, Cycle Detection and Dijkstra Algorithm.
 These algorithms are commonly used in graph theory and provide useful insights into the structure of a graph.
 For now, theses algorithms have been implemented and tested to work on directed graphs.

 #### Graph Classes and Traits